queueit/KnownUser.V3.Cloudfront/README.md

 # KnownUser.V3.Cloudfront

+**This is not the most recent version.
+In order to obtain access to the most recent version, please contact your local Queue-it representative or Queue-it Support**

 Before getting started please read the [documentation](https://github.com/queueit/Documentation/tree/main/edge-connectors) to get acquainted with edge connectors.

 This repository contains two AWS lambda functions you can add to your CloudFront distribution events ViewerRequest and ViewerResponse